-- Protests against recent economic and political developments in Greece are occurring regularly.
-Rioting can break out in Greek cities with little warning.
+- Protests and demonstrations can occur in cities across Greece with little warning.
 Australians are advised to avoid all protests and demonstrations as they may turn violent.
-Areas in Athens that have mainly been affected by demonstrations and riots include Syntagma Square, Monastiraki and Omonia.
+Areas in Athens that have been affected by demonstrations and riots include Syntagma Square, Omonia and Exarchia.

 - Be a smart traveller.
 Before heading overseas: